Orgyia pseudotsugata: Range and host plants

 The Douglas-fir tussock moth is native to forests of western North America and outbreaks have been identified in British Columbia, Idaho, Washington, Oregon, Nevada, California, Arizona, and New Mexico.
 Outbreaks occur in cycles around eight to twelve years and usually last up to four years, sometimes longer.
 Reports from Idaho and Washington indicate 2011 had a major outbreak.
-The larvae feed on Pseudotsuga and Abies species, especially Douglas fir, grand fir, white fir, and subalpine fir.
+The larvae feed on Pseudotsuga and Abies species, especially Douglas fir, grand fir, and white fir.

 Life cycle

 Eggs hatch in spring (May to June) and the young larvae begin feeding on new foliage (the current season’s growth of needles).
 Later, they feed on both new and old foliage.
 The movement of the caterpillars is the main means of biological dispersal.
 They produce long, silky threads which can catch the wind when they drop from one branch to another.
 They produce loose webbing which forms a netting.
 In this cocoon, they pupate in July or August.
 Adults emerge and are active as late as November.
 The flightless females stay near the cocoons from which they emerged and mate straight away.
 Eggs are spherical and white and are laid in a mass which protects them through winter.
 Because the female is sedentary, population outbreaks always form in place.